 - Quiver

-If looking for features to help bring more venison without breaking the bank, you will be hard pressed to find a better crossbow.
+If looking for features to help bring more venison without breaking the bank, you will be hard-pressed to find a better crossbow.

-Most Innovative Design: Excalibur Hybrid X
+Most Innovative Crossbow Design: Excalibur Hybrid X

 Purchase Options:

-- Optics Planet: Shop $1,999
+- Scheels: Shop $1,999

 Specs: